Our interview with Janina Shank on Personal Branding Photography and Entrepreneurship

 I firmly believe in community over competition.
 I trust that the people who feel attracted to my vibe will come to me, and the people who don’t, won’t.
 And that’s exactly how it should be.

-10- What has been your most effective marketing strategy to grow your business?
+10- What has been your most effective marketing strategy to grow your personal brand photography business?

 My network of like-minded individuals and fellow entrepreneurs.
 That, and forming and growing genuine connections on Instagram.